JIAXINGUY/aaronstevenwhite.github.io/presentations.md

 Govindarajan, V.S., B. Van Durme, & **A.S.
 White**.
 2020.
 Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements.
 To be presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.

+# Past presentations

 An, H.Y. & **A.S.
 White**.
 2020.
 The lexical and grammatical sources of neg-raising inferences.
-To be presented at the Annual Meeting of Society for Computation in Linguistics, New Orleans, LA, January 2-5, 2020.
+Poster presented at the Annual Meeting of Society for Computation in Linguistics, New Orleans, LA, January 2-5, 2020.

 **White, A.S.** 2019.
 Universal Decompositional Semantics.
 Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, December 6, 2019.

 Rawlins, K. & **A.S.
 White**.
 2019.
 Veridicality, factivity, and embedded clauses at the scale of the lexicon.
-To be presented at the Workshop on Clausal Complements and Sentence-Embedding Predicates, NYU, November 1, 2019.
+Talk given at the Workshop on Clausal Complements and Sentence-Embedding Predicates, NYU, November 1, 2019.

 Moon, E. & **A.S.
 White**.
 2019.
 [The source of nonfinite temporal interpretation](presentations/slides/moon_nels50_slides.pdf).
-To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.
+Talk given at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.

-# Past presentations

 Vashishtha, S., B. Van Durme, & **A.S.
 White**.
 2019.
 Fine-Grained Temporal Relation Extraction.
 Talk given at the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, July 29-31, 2019.